Arlene comes from a family of bakers and cake makers.

 Arlene is therapist, yoga teacher, birth-worker, doula and beekeeper.
 She now also sells her very different cakes to farmers markets in London.

-Around 3 years ago The Hornbeam Collective put an advertisement out for local bakers.
+In 2014 The Hornbeam Collective put an advertisement out for local bakers.
 They had strict guidelines to work with, organic flour and hopefully not use any animal products in the bread making.
 Arlene had been working with spelt and rye from home and developed her own particular recipe using sourdough (mother of rye) and ingredients, which only used spelt or rye flour and mixed seeds, herbs and essential oils.

 Always willing to meet a challenge, Arlene started this new venture of bread baking and honey production.
 They combined well, but when supply of honey ran out very quickly, she felt that this was another opportunity to develop the business.
 The production of good healthy wholesome cakes made without wheat.
 Clean Gluten Free cakes, that everyone could enjoy, whether they were gluten intolerant, coeliac or not.